hershel-theodore-layton/lecof-router/README.md

 into your `ParsedVariable` of choice.

 Last but not least, this library is meant to be extended.
-If your needs are not met by the included `Filter` classes, you can write your own in a a handful of lines.
+If your needs are not met by the included `Filter` classes, you can write your own in a handful of lines.
 Maybe you have a lot of endpoints that should be routed to without a file extension like `/about`, but they need to keep working with an extension for backwards compatibility.
 You can implement your own: